Krotoszyn: Cuisine

 The officially protected traditional food originating from Krotoszyn is wędzonka krotoszyńska, a type of Polish smoked pork meat (as designated by the Ministry of Agriculture and Rural Development of Poland).
 Local traditions of meat production date back hundreds of years, and the first butchers' guilds were established shortly after granting town rights in the early 15th century.

+Transport

+Krotoszyn lies on a major road junction where national roads 36 and 15 intersect.

+Krotoszyn is also major railway junction where the Polish Coal Trunk Line crosses the Leszno-Łódź railway line.
+Krotoszyn has its own railway station.

 Sports

 The main sports club of the town is Astra Krotoszyn with football and volleyball sections.